laravel/docs/mail.md

         <img src="{{ $message->embedData($data, 'example-image.jpg') }}">
     </body>

-<a name="customizing-the-swiftmailer-message"></a>
+<a name="customizing-the-symfony-message"></a>
-### Customizing The SwiftMailer Message
+### Customizing The Symfony Message

-The `withSwiftMessage` method of the `Mailable` base class allows you to register a closure which will be invoked with the SwiftMailer message instance before sending the message.
+The `withSymfonyMessage` method of the `Mailable` base class allows you to register a closure which will be invoked with the Symfony Message instance before sending the message.
 This gives you an opportunity to deeply customize the message before it is delivered:

     /**
      * Build the message.